0xsvenka/lynx-lang/docs/lynx-overview.md

 ctor none : %~A -> Option A
 ```

-- ADTs and GADTs implemented in the identical way.
+- ADTs and GADTs implemented in identical manner.
 - Constructors occupy ordinary types; for instance, `some` is just a polymorphic function that takes a parameter of arbitrary type `A` and returns `Option A`.
 - Treated differently during pattern matching.